servirtium/README/README.md

 So this would be exclusively for test automation purposes.
 Production deployments would not use any Servirtium technologies - the **real** services would be hooked up there.

+## Related contract ideas/tools.

+[RAML](https://raml.org/) and [Swagger](https://swagger.io/) are complimentary specification technologies, not competitive.

-# Example of that Markdown format
+# Example of the Servirtium Markdown format

 Here's a screen-shot of some raw markdown source: